 Please email LBrookman@windsorct.org to share your Distance Learning Days stories and pictures with us!
 We may share your pictures and/or stories on social media!

 How will my child access distance learning assignments?
-Students should login at my.classlink.com/windsorct. to access Google Classroom.
+Students should login at my.classlink.com/windsorct. to access Seesaw (PK-2) or Google Classroom (3-12).
 Students login to ClassLink using their Windsor Google account login.
 If students have hyphenated last names, the hyphens are not used.
 Student passwords vary by grade level band because students can change their own passwords.
 Students can also find Google Classroom on ClassLink.
 If your child has trouble accessing distance learning assignments, please first check the Educational Technology for Students website.
 If you find no recommended resolution using the website, please reach out to your child's teacher.

 What are the expectations for Preschool?
-Preschoolers will be provided with developmentally appropriate distance learning activities on the Pre-K Distance Learning website.
+Preschoolers will be provided with developmentally appropriate distance learning activities on Seesaw.
+Additional information may be found on the Pre-K Distance Learning website.

 If my student's district device is not working, how can I get a Chromebook or iPad repaired?
-Please click the link to the form to request a repair on a district-owned device.
-Request for Technology Repair for a District Device
+Please submit a Student Tech Help Desk ticket to to request a repair on a district-owned device.

-What do I do if I have a question during an extended closure?
-Due to potentially limited staff availability, all questions should be e-mailed to your child's teacher or building principal.
-Questions can also be directed to the Distance Learning Help Desk.
+What do I do if I have a question about hybrid or distance learning?
+Due to potentially limited staff availability, all questions or concerns should be addressed to your building principal or the Office of the Assistant Superintendent for Instructional Services.
+Email is the preferred method of communication.